-Williamson is nevertheless explicitly denying it and arguments in favor of such denial has been offered (Phil.
-Of Phil), e.g. the failure of the understanding-assent link even for the paradigm cases of analyticity.
+Williamson is nevertheless explicitly denying it and arguments in favor of such denial has been offered (Philosophy Of Philosophy), e.g. the failure of the understanding-assent link even for the paradigm cases of analyticity.

-But if no understanding-assent link holds, i.e. if we reject epistemic analyticity, how do we know that vixens are female foxes?
+But if no understanding-assent link holds, i.e. if epistemic analyticity does not hold, how do we know that vixens are female foxes?
 The question, I suspect, remains open.

-$^{\circ}$ Even though one might think that metasemantic facts cannot deny the apriority of a statement, just confirm it.
+Even though one might think that metasemantic facts cannot deny the apriority of a statement, just confirm it.